-The Canyon County Sheriff’s Office Administration consists of Sheriff Kieran Donahue, Chief Deputy Marv Dashiell, the Office of Professional Standards, Emergency Management, Spillman Applications, Training, Finance, Purchasing and Statistics.
+The Canyon County Sheriff’s Office Administration consists of Sheriff Kieran Donahue, Chief Deputy Douglas S. Hart, the Office of Professional Standards, Emergency Management, Spillman Applications, Training, Finance, Purchasing and Statistics.
 Each section in Sheriff’s Administration is supervised by a highly trained and experienced Deputy.
 Each of these units work closely with the other four sections of the Sheriff’s Office and strive to provide the highest level of service.

-Sheriff Donahue joined administration as Chief Deputy in 2012.
-He has extensive experience in multi-defendant, complex, long term investigations.
-That extensive experience has helped Sheriff Donahue build strong working relationships with law enforcement and public safety partners in local, state and federal agencies throughout the valley; a valuable asset to the Sheriff’s Office.
+Sheriff Donahue joined the administration as Chief Deputy in 2012.
+He has extensive experience in multi-defendant, complex, long-term investigations.
+That extensive experience has helped Sheriff Donahue build strong working relationships with law enforcement and public safety partners in local, state, and federal agencies throughout the valley; a valuable asset to the Sheriff’s Office.

 Welcome to Spillman Applications